-Use our tool below to see your yearly, monthly, and even daily savings if you would drive an EV instead of a gas-fuelled car.
+Use our electric vehicle savings calculator below to see your yearly, monthly, and even daily savings if you would drive an EV instead of a gas-fuelled car.

-The amount of savings depends on the distance you drive in average, your electricity contract and the gas price in your region.
+The amount of gas savings when driving an electric car depends on the distance you drive on average, your electricity contract and the gas price in your region:

-Energy consumption: The less energy your EV consumes, the less often you need to charge and therefore, the more money you save driving electric.
+- Energy consumption: The less energy your EV consumes, the less often you need to charge and therefore, the more money you save driving an electric car.

 The calculator is supposed to give you a feeling for the potential savings, of course, the saving of energy costs is not the only reason for people to switch to an electric vehicle.

 If you have the chance to charge your EV at home, the price for charging depends on the energy contract you already have.
 Make sure you choose a cheap contract if you want to save money when charging your EV.
 If you have the chance of using energy provided by solar panels, your energy costs might be even lower.

 Of course, money is not everything, it is hard to put a price on the convenience of home charging compared to driving to the location of gas stations, also it is hard to put a price on the feeling of driving without fossil fuels.
 We hope we’ve answered your question.